 Discussion: Attributes of useful priorities: For a particular use, one priority may have more power than another.
 Here are some thoughts to keep in mind when you submit or view an IPM priority.

 - Stakeholder link: Usually proposals are strengthened by addressing priorities that are identified by a broad range of stakeholders.
-A priority defined only by a single person, without apparent support from the appropriate stakeholder group - even if that person is an expert - may be viewed as less valid than one identified or supported by a group.
 A priority identified as such by two stakeholder groups (say, a grower organization AND a research/extension committee) may be considered as having more value than a priority identified by only one group.
 Priorities agreed upon by many stakeholder groups are often considered more valuable than those agreed upon by few.

 - Timeliness: The timeliness of a stakeholder-identified priority affects its value.
 The date that the priority is identified helps to indicate timeliness, but even a chronologically "old" priority may be as valid and timely as a newly identified priority.
-To evaluate timeliness one should consider whether the results of prioritization are still valid, or whether, on the other hand, either the need has been addressed or other needs might have displaced it in the prioritization.
+To evaluate timeliness one could survey stakeholders to find out if that priority is still important in the grand scheme of issues.